Trauma Training

 Profile section titled ‘About Your Trainer, Sabrina N’Diaye, PhD, MDiv, LCSW-C’ with a smiling photo of Dr. Sabrina wearing a golden headwrap and earrings.
 The accompanying text describes her expertise in integrating spirituality with psychotherapy, her academic background, and her commitment to storytelling, peacebuilding, and mentoring.
 It also highlights her work with African-American women, her published book, and her leadership in trauma-informed care.

-Dr. Sabrina N'Diaye is a thought leader in integrating spirituality with psychotherapy.
-As an integrative therapist, author, and peacebuilder, she blends ancient spiritual practices with the latest scientific research and wisdom to guide others on their healing journeys.
-She is affectionately referred to as, “Sister Sabrina” in the communities that she serves.
+Dr. Sabrina N'Diaye is a therapist, storyteller, and spiritual teacher who has spent over a decade integrating spirituality, mind‑body medicine, and trauma therapy with individuals and communities around the world.
+As an integrative therapist, author, and peacebuilder, she blends ancient spiritual practices with the latest scientific research to guide others on their healing journeys.
+She is affectionately referred to as “Sister Sabrina” in the communities she serves.

 Her first book, Big Mama Speaks: Love Lessons from a Harlem River Swan, draws on her maternal grandmother’s resilience in overcoming trauma and chronic illness.
 Dr. Sabrina is deeply passionate about mentoring other therapists in creating fulfilling careers while serving humanity.
 She is a devoted wife, mother, daughter, sister, and friend, who remains humbled by the healing powers of compassion, forgiveness, and love.